cintiadr/multicast/docker/README.md

 Make sure to always call the commands from repository root folder.

 Multicast image was based on <https://github.com/Jack12816/docker-mdns>.

+### Requirements

+Install docker (and docker-compose if you are on Linux).

+Copy `docker/multicast.env.template` to `docker/multicast.env` and modify to have the values you need.

 ### Mongodb and mongoexpress